 If you are having trouble getting started, don’t be discouraged!
 We acknowledge Artemis has a learning curve.
-However, we have a team of people available to train and support you to get you computing as quickly as possible.
+However, we run regular training sessions to help help you learn to use Artemis.

 The best way to get started with Artemis is to attend an Introduction to Unix training course, then attend an Introduction to Artemis HPC training course.
 Over two days, you will learn how to use the Linux command line and submit jobs to Artemis.
 No prior knowledge is necessary to attend the Introduction to Unix course, and the only assumed knowledge for the Introduction to Artemis course is what you learned in the Introduction to Unix course.
 Both courses are offered at no cost to University researchers.